rocket4ce/calendar_component/README.md

 end
 ```

-Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
-Once published, the docs can be found at <https://hexdocs.pm/calendar_component>.
+Documentation is generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
+Once published, the docs are available at <https://hexdocs.pm/calendar_component>.

 ## Build assets